Food 2 Veterans food drive June 1st; Two drop off locations--Broken Arrow and Jenks

-Who will donate more food?
-Broken Arrow or Jenks?
-We are hosting two food drives on the same day.
-Make your donations in Broken Arrow at the County Line Shopping Center at 71st and Lynn Lane, or in Jenks at the Riverwalk.

-2 Works for You anchors, reporters and volunteers from The Food Bank, as well as other special guests will be at both locations accepting donations Wednesday, June 1st from 9 a.m. to 6:30 p.m.

 The mission is to collect food for needy veterans throughout the area.
-Proceeds will benefit local veterans’ charities such as BRRX4VETS and The Coffee Bunker in association with The Food Bank.
+Proceeds will benefit the the Food Bank's veterans programs which include BRRX4VETS and The Coffee Bunker.

 These are the types of food most in demand: